AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 * When you send a LINE delivery to a new recipient for the first time, you must add the official LINE message regarding the terms of use and consent into the delivery.
 The official message is available at the following link: [https://terms.line.me/OA_privacy/](https://terms.line.me/OA_privacy/sp?lang=fr).

-## Selecting the target population {#selecting-the-target-population}
+## Select the target population {#selecting-the-target-population}

 Selecting recipients of a LINE delivery is similar to defining email delivery recipients.
-For more information, refer to [Identifying target populations](../../delivery/using/steps-defining-the-target-population.md).
+For more information, refer to [Identify target populations](../../delivery/using/steps-defining-the-target-population.md).

 Targeting is carried out on **visitors**.

-## Sending messages {#sending-messages}
+## Send messages {#sending-messages}

 When your delivery is created and configured correctly, you can send it to the target defined earlier.

 Sending LINE deliveries is similar to sending an email delivery.
-For more information on sending a delivery, refer to [Sending messages](../../delivery/using/sending-messages.md).
+For more information on sending a delivery, refer to [Send messages](../../delivery/using/sending-messages.md).

-## Accessing reports {#accessing-reports}
+## Access reports {#accessing-reports}

 You can view reports on the LINE service by clicking **[!UICONTROL Profiles and Targets > Services and Subscriptions > LINE]** in the explorer.
 Then click the **[!UICONTROL Reports]** icon in the LINE service.